OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 **Chapter Meetup**\
 **Date & Time:** 20th April 2024, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
 OWASP NIE Student Chapter will conduct its chapter meetup for all members and non-members.
-During this meetup, we will discuss and plann our new academic semester's roadmap as a chapter.
+During this meetup, we will discuss and plan our new academic semester's roadmap as a chapter.
 We will also have a detailed discussion on the vulnerabilities like DarkGate, Remcos RAT.
 We are making groups to study further and then publish a joint research paper on some AppSec field soon.

 ## Past Meetings/Events